bakpakin/Fennel/reference.md

 * `gensym` - generates a unique symbol for use in macros.
 * `varg?` - is this a `...` symbol which indicates var args?
 * `multi-sym?` - a multi-sym is a dotted symbol which refers to a table's field

+These functions can be used from within macros only, not from any `eval-compiler` call:

-* `in-scope?` - does this symbol refer to an in-scope local? (works in macros only)
+* `in-scope?` - does this symbol refer to an in-scope local?
 * `macroexpand` - performs macroexpansion on its argument form; returns an AST
-* `macroexpand-1` - performs one level of macroexpansion on its argument

 Note that other internals of the compiler exposed in compiler scope are subject to change.